Create Windows 10/11 installation media without additional software

-When you try to make a bootable USB flash drive to install Windows, you seem to run into a predicament:
+When you try to make a bootable USB flash drive to install Windows 10/11 from an .iso image, you seem to run into a predicament:

-2. Mount that .iso image in File Explorer.
+4. Mount the .iso image in File Explorer.
 This tutorial assumes that the .iso image is mounted to the D:\ drive.

 1. Copy the contents of the .iso image to the flash drive, but omit the large install.wim file: